xni06/JCoord/readme.txt

 (GPL).
 Terms of the GPL can be read at http://www.jstott.me.uk/gpl/.
 Any commercial use requires the purchase of a license - contact me at jcoord@jstott.me.uk for details.

+VERSION HISTORY

+ 1.1 -
+  - Added Junit unit test suite in the uk.me.jstott.jcoord.junit package.
+  - Added NotDefinedOnUTMGridException which is thrown whenever an attempt is made to convert a LatLng object to a UTMRef object where the latitude falls outside the defined UTM grid.
+  - Can format a latitude/longitude into a String in degrees-minutes-seconds format.
+  - Added a class for Military Grid Reference System (MGRS) to allow for conversrions between MGRS and UTM and latitude/longitude.
+  - Documentation (javadoc) improvements.
+  - LatLng.getLat() has been deprecated.
+Use LatLng.getLatitude() instead.
+  - LatLng.getLng() has been deprecated.
+Use LatLng.getLongitude() instead.
+  - LatLng constructor now validates parameters and throws an IllegalArgumentException if either the latitude or longitude are invalid.
+  - UTMRef(double,double,char,int) constructor has been deprecated and replaced with UTMRef(int,char,double,double).
+This is to make the order of the parameters more sensible.
+  - Fixed slight error with values for converting between WGS84 and OSGB36.
+  - New method: LatLng.distanceMiles(LatLng) to calculate the distance between two points of latitude/longitude in miles.
+  - New constructors in LatLng to allow for specifying a datum and/or the latitude and longitude as degrees/minutes/seconds.
+  - Added IrishRef class to allow conversion between latitude and longitude and Irish National Grid References.
+  - Added new uk.me.jstott.jcoord.datum package with a number of data that all extend uk.me.jstott.jcoord.datum.Datum.
+  - Added new uk.me.jstott.jcoord.ellipsoid package with a number of definitions of reference ellipsoids that all extend uk.me.jstott.jcoord.ellipsoid.Ellipsoid.
+  - Fixed slight errors in OSRef to LatLng conversions.
+ 1.0 - 11 Feb 2006
+  - Initial version created from PHPcoord v2.2.